KC-Nick/personal-react-portfolio/README.md

 ## Description

 This app utilizes React, Bootstrap, and Vite to create a portfolio.
 In order to learn React and React Bootstrap, I made this to see what I could do with it while making a nice, professional portfolio showcasing my projects, experience, and more.
 I particularly enjoyed learning React Bootstrap, as the syntax is very simple and straightforward, but the entire project was a great learning experience that left me feeling confident in using React in the future.
+This portfolio uses EmailJS to send messages from the contact page to the my email directly, telling me the name, email, and message from the page.
+When the email is sent, an alert confirms it with user.

 ## Preview